Rebuild Critical Gas Turbine Parts with Liburdi Powder Metallurgy (LPM®)

 PW2000 Vane before, during, and after Liburdi Powder Metallurgy repair

-What are the advantages over wide gap braze repair?
+What are the advantages of LPM® over wide-gap brazing?